Optimal control of protein copy number: Discussion

 The less energy used during operation, the fewer signaling proteins that must be produced and dynamically secreted.
 Such designed control analysis makes strong predictions about the dynamic interactions that communicate information and regulate behavior in an energetically efficient manner.
 To the extent that energetic efficiency is an important functional characteristic for such signaling pathways, experiments may uncover signatures of these design criteria in evolved molecular and cellular systems.

 There are several known mechanisms by which a signaling cell can dynamically control a target cell's response to take advantage of designed protocols.
-The simplest method is by dynamically controlling the number of diffusible agonists secreted.
+The simplest method is by dynamically controlling the number of agonists secreted.
 Another method, used by $\beta$-adrenergic receptor kinases~\cite{nobel80} and rhodopsin kinase~\cite{nobel81}, is phosphorylation, which increases the affinity of the receptor for regulatory proteins called arrestins~\cite{nobel82,nobel83}, in turn down-regulating the number of active receptors.
 Additionally, recycling of receptors and internalization via endocytosis can regulate the signal~\cite{nobel84,nobel85}.
 All of these techniques are employed to adjust the number of active GPCRs and therefore allow for the control of the binding affinity and reaction rates of the G-protein between the bound and unbound states.

 Recent experimental advances make possible the precise spatial and temporal control of binding affinity between different chemical species, and hence of protein spatial localization within a cell.
 In particular, optogenetic techniques allow for the use of light to adjust the binding affinity between a light-gated protein and its binding partner~\cite{accuracy}.
-Changes in binding affinity are effectively changes in the chemical potential of one class of proteins in the vicinity of another, thus allowing for the dynamic experimental implementation of our proposed control strategies.
+Changes in binding affinity are effectively changes in the chemical potential of one class of proteins in the vicinity of another, thus allowing for the dynamic experimental implementation of our proposed control strategies. {\SB Quantitative fluorescence microscopy techniques~\cite{QuantFluorMic} could permit quantification of the actual nonequilibrium changes in protein copy numbers, and thus of the dissipative chemical-potential work and the ability of such protocols to achieve desired downstream changes.}